GitJuski/Linux-servers/h6-GJ(In progress).md

 ![5](Screenshots/6/5.png)

-The syntax was ok so I made an index.html file inside the correct directory and then I tested it.
+The syntax was ok, so I made an index.html file inside the correct directory and then I tested it.

 ![6](Screenshots/6/6.png)

 ![7](Screenshots/6/7.png)

 Localhost showed the default page.
-I forgot to restart the service so I did it.
+I forgot to restart the service, so I did it.

 ![8](Screenshots/6/8.png)

-Well that didn't work until I realized that the /static was declared inside the config.
+Well, that didn't work until I realized that the /static was declared inside the config.
 Then I tried localhost/static/ and that worked.

 ![9](Screenshots/6/9.png)